-Module Title Module Title Receptors and Mechanisms of Cell Signalling Module (Code BMD373 Credit Value 15 Level 6 Mode of De elivery On Campus Semester Semester A Dua na minita 0 delte es el de 0 7 Pre-requisite modules Co-requ uisite module S Overlapping m 1) Content D Provide a de System (app scription (of the mo it will appear r in the Mo dule Directory a and on the Stude ent Information sduction pathway inases and nuclea r, and the regulation ar receptors. noftheir activity. addition to form Introductory lectures will be followed by interactive sessions in specialised areas of the subject given by experts in their field.
+Module Title Module Title Receptors and Mechanisms of Cell Signalling Module (Module Code BMD373 Credit Value 15 Level 6 Mode of De elivery On Campus Semester Semester A Dua na minita 0 delte es el de 0 7 Pre-requisite modules Co-requisite modules Overlapping m Provide a de 1) Content Description Provide a description of the module, as it will appear in the Module Directory and on the Student Information System (approx. 70-80 words). r, and the regulation ar receptors. noftheir activity. addition to form Emphasis will be given to G-protein coupled receptors, receptor tyrosine kinases and nuclear receptors.
+Introductory lectures will be followed by interactive sessions in specialised areas of the subject given by experts in their field.
 In addition to formal lectures, the course will provide tutorials and seminars with opportunities to critically-evaluate research papers and reinforce the lectures.
-2) Module A Specify the a e module , i.e. the broad educa itional purp oses for offerin ng this module. text of their mole ion as targets fo cellphysiology, life ecycle, signal Reviewthe current knowledge on the classification of membrane receptors in mammalian cells with particular emphasis on receptors as the rapeutic targets for the treatment of common human diseases.
+2) Module Aims Specify the aims of the module, i.e. the broad educational purposes for offering this module. text of their mole ion as targets fo cellphysiology, life ecycle, signal Review the current knowledge on the classification of membrane receptors in mammalian cells with particular emphasis on receptors as the rapeutic targets for the treatment of common human diseases.
 Opportunity to gain practical experience of methods used to study G protein coupled receptors